Tourist Attractions in Kota

 The Bhanddeora Temple is situated on top of the Ramgarh Hill and offers a fantastic view of the extensive city that lies below.
 The temple is regularly visited by numerous tourists who enjoy the serenity and the ancient architecture.

 A trip to the Bhanddeora Temple from Kota would include a jeep trek.
 Hired cars are easily available from the city of Kota which takes tourists to this famous temple.
 The carvings on the temple attract tourists.
-This ancient place of worship constructed during the early centuries still stands as proof of the magnificence and the splendor of primary years.

 The temple was previously a prominent place of worship for the people of the hamlets who lived close on the foothills of the Ramgarh Hill.

 The temple has gained popularity as a as a tourist destination as it is easily accessible from Kota.
 The jeep ride from Kota to Bhanddeora Temple allows the tourist to enjoy an exciting journey through the unique sandy roads with scant vegetation of the desert state.